 Begonia

 In my zone (5), this is an annual.
-However, it has pretty flowers and grows well and blooms in the shade.
+However, it has pretty flowers, grows well, and flowers in the shade.
 Some begonias have tubers that you can save and overwinter inside.
 This specific begonia I'm showing below does have tubers that need to be dug out in the fall.
 I do it because it's such a pretty orange!
 Others are treated like houseplants and keep them in a pot to overwinter.
-Most people just purchase this plant as an annual if they are planting outside in the garden.
-For year round gardening, they are a zone 9-10.
+Most people purchase this plant annually if they are planting outside in the garden.
+For year-round gardening, they are a zone 9-10.
 They don't tolerate frost, that's for sure.

 Wild Geraniums

-One of the easiest to care for plants in my shade gardens is the wild geranium which I've also heard called cranesbill and hardy geranium.
+One of the easiest to care for plants in my shade gardens is the wild geranium, which I've also heard called cranesbill and hardy geranium.
 Wild geranium (Geranium maculatum) grows in USDA hardiness zones 3-8.
-These are a native North American plant.
-That's why they probably grow so easily, spread well but are easy to pull if they spread too much.
-I love their flowers, and they do bloom very prolific in the early summer.
+These are native North American plants.
+That's why they probably grow so quickly and spread well but are easy to pull if they spread too much.
+These are such easy-to-grow flowering plants for shade.
 The bees love them!
-Once finished blooming, I do trim them back and am often rewarded with a second flush of blooms.
+Once finished blooming, I trim them back and am often rewarded with a second flush of blooms.

 Lambs ear

 I love the color and texture of this plant.
-It is a silvery sage color and it is a soft fuzzy feel (like the ear of a lamb).
-There are a few different kinds of lambs ear but the kind I have and am writing about is known as stachys byzantine and grows in USDA hardiness zones 4-8.
+It is a silvery sage color with a soft, fuzzy feel (like a lamb's ear).
+There are a few different kinds of lambs' ears, but the kind I have and am writing about is known as Stachys byzantine and grows in USDA hardiness zones 4-8.
 This plant thrives in full sun.
-However I have been planting it in shadier areas of my yard.
+However, I have been planting it in shadier areas of my yard.
 It's doing well in the partial shade areas of my garden.
-This groundcover does spread but is easy to contain by pulling plants where you don't want it.
+This ground cover does spread but is easy to contain by pulling plants where you don't want them.
 It has pretty purple flowers that contrast nicely with the silvery leaves.

 Impatiens

-Impatients (Impatiens walleriana) are one of the most popular flowering plant for shadier areas of the yard.
-It will not tolerate any frost and has a zone rating of 10-11 (which means it's an annual elsewhere).
-Partial shade (with a couple of hours of sun) is ideal for these plants but they will also grow in full shade.
+Impatients (Impatiens walleriana) are one of the most popular flowering plants for shadier areas of the yard.
+It will not tolerate frost and has a zone rating of 10-11 (which means it's an annual elsewhere).
+Partial shade (with a couple of hours of sun) is ideal for these plants, but they will also grow in full shade.
 If they don't get much sun, they will have fewer flowers.
-This plant has different colored flowers including white, red, pink coral and purple.
-I've heard talk that there is a yellow one now but have never seen it (but I'm looking!!).
+This plant has different colored flowers, including white, red, pink, coral, and purple.
+I've heard that there is a yellow one now but have never seen it (but I'm looking!!).

-One of the reasons this plant is so popular is the many ways it can be used.
+This plant is so popular because of the many ways it can be used.
 It can grow in gardens or also in containers.
 Isn't this pretty beside a walkway?

 Wandering Dude